mi3nts/summer2019/inbar/DailyNotes.md

  - Solder the yellow wire of the I2c to the green wire of the 6-wire cable.
  - Solder the yellow wire of the D7 to the blue-white wire of the 6-wire cable.
  - Connect the D7, D8, and I2C to their respective spots on the Arduino shield in the box.
 Put on the lead.

+## August 5, 2019
+### Task 14: Prepare the bigger sensors
+#### 14.1 Connect sensors to the stand
+ - Connect BME280, Shinyei, multichannel gas sensor, and CO2 sensors to their respective places, and screw into place.
+#### 14.2 Prepare Shinyei cable
+ - Take the Shinyei five-pin connector with three wires.
+ - Connect black wires to the empty spots.
+ - Solder the two black wires on either side of the 5-pin connector to the one resistor, and extend with an extra wire.
+Cover with heat shrink.

+## August 6, 2019
+### Task 15: Create a big chessboard pattern
+ - Use metallic tape to create a chessboard pattern on a big piece of foam.
+This will be used to calibrate the sensor on the thermal camera.